Croix-de-Feu: Parti Social Français (1936–1940)

 La Rocque then formed the French Social Party (PSF) as a successor to the dissolved league.
 Moderate estimates place the membership for the PSF at 500,000 in the buildup to the Second World War, which would make it the first French conservative mass party.
-Although its slogan Travail, Famille, Patrie ("Work, Family, Fatherland") was later used by Vichy France to replace the Republican slogan Liberté, Egalité, Fraternité, the party had remained eclectic.
+Although its slogan Travail, Famille, Patrie ("Work, Family, Fatherland") was later used by Vichy France to replace the Republican slogan Liberté, Egalité, Fraternité, the party remained eclectic.
 The party disappeared with the Fall of France without having had the opportunity to profit from its immense popularity.